Permanent Resident Status in the USA

-Although you are allowed to travel outside of the United States, once you are awarded green card status it is generally a good idea to avoid staying in other countries for any extended period of time such as longer than one year.
-Although the green card law does not designate how long you can remain outside the US, if there is a pattern of extended stays out of the US the USCIS will start looking into the matter.
-If it is determined that you are intending to move to another country your green card status will be revoked.
+Although Green Card law does not designate how long you can remain outside the US, if there is a pattern of extended stays outside of the US, USCIS will start looking into the matter.
+If it is determined that you are intending to move to another country, your Green Card status will be revoked.

-If for any reason it is necessary for you to be outside of the United States for more than one year due to family reasons or other, the best way to handle an extended stay outside the US is to complete a form for a re-entry permit in advance of leaving the US.
-This indicates to the US immigration that your intentions are to return to the US and you do not plan to relocate to another country.
+If for any reason you must be outside of the United States for more than one year due to personal reasons, the best way to handle it is to complete a form for a re-entry permit in advance of leaving the country.
+This indicates to US immigration services that your intentions are to return to the US and you do not plan to relocate to another country.

-If at all possible, try to restrict your stays outside the US to no longer than six months.
-Also, if you become ill while outside the US which results in an extended stay, make sure you are prepared with verification of the illness when you return to the US.
+Where possible, try to restrict your stays outside the US to no longer than six months.
+Also, if you become ill while outside the US, and this results in an extended stay, make sure you are prepared with verification of the illness when you return to the US.